 Do move any dead creatures off the highway as they can attract other birds and animals to them as they will scavenge, which then places these other wildlife, and road users, at further risk.
 To check if a creature is dead, a gentle prod with a long stick should be enough to provoke some response if it is still alive.

 In the boot of your car it can be handy to carry a strong cardboard box (or pet carrier), a torch, a towel and a pair of thick gardening gauntlets.

-Covering an injured animal will help reduce stress and keep it warm, but do not over handle the animal or bird.
+Covering an injured animal will help reduce stress and keep it warm, but do not over handle the animal.
 Put it somewhere quiet, dark and warm.
-Wild creatures are not calmed by contact with humans.
+Wild animals are not calmed by contact with humans.
 Talking to them and stroking them can only increase their stress.

 Do keep the number of your nearest wildlife rescue centre to hand.
 We suggest keeping one copy near the phone and one copy in your car.

 Do keep all birds away from your face.
 Long beaked and long necked birds (herons and grebes in particular) will peck at anything shiny, your eyes being an obvious target.

 Do watch out for the talons on birds of prey (owls, kestrels, sparrow hawks, etc.) as these are their most dangerous weapon.
 Throw a towel over the bird and pick it up using thick gloves.